 2) CHOOSE: Before choosing a product check the label for natural, skin soothing ingredients.
 Aloe Vera, Shea Butter, Green Tea, Jojoba, Perilla and Calendula are all gentle on sensitive skin and have soothing benefits.
 Avoid using harsh synthetic chemicals such as SLS, phthalates, parabens and triclosan as these are known to irritate the skin.

 3) CHANGE: Alter the way you apply products and take your time to apply them gently.
 To minimise the risk of irritation pat the skin instead of rubbing-in creams and do not wash the hair vigorously as this can harm vulnerable hair follicles.
 Remember, if you experience any irritation when using a product, it is important that you stop using it until you have spoken to your specialist.

 Are you wanting to switch to chemical free products after chemotherapy?
 Our customer care team are happy to help you identify which of our natural skin care products might be suitable for your skin.
-Call us on 01403 740350, email email@example.com or leave your comment or question and the team will be sure to advise you.
+Please call us on 01403 740350 or email firstname.lastname@example.org.